 I went to my uncle’s house during puja.
-One morning I woke up, I found my Uncle with a bunch of business newspapers and sitting in front of business news channel.
+One morning I woke up, I found my Uncle with a bunch of business newspapers and sitting in front of business channels.
 He is a businessman and also invests in equity market on a regular basis.

-Instead of reading newspapers or watching television, just create a google alert on businesses you track which will deliver you a lot stuffs to gains important news regarding your company and read the news only if you feel it has a long term impact.
+Instead of reading newspapers or watching business channels, just create a google alert on businesses you track which will deliver you a lot stuff’s to gains important news regarding your company and read the news only if you feel it has a long term impact.

-the smallest bookstore still contains more ideas of worth than have been presented in the entire history of television
+Andrew Ross said – “The smallest bookstore still contains more ideas of worth than have been presented in the entire history of television”

 Innovation and creativity doesn’t come from quickly glancing the news at ET or your Twitter feed.
 It is a slow and steady process which comes from voraciously reading books especially the long ones which requires focused attention.